vladephp/Javascript-notes/README.md

 - new object will be create

-- that object links to another object
+- that object links to another object (to prototype of funciton)

 - that new object gets bound as this keyword for function call